rancher/docs/content/rancher/v2.x/en/tasks/workloads/add-ingress/_index.md

     1. To add additional hosts that use the certitificate, click **Add Hosts**.

 1. **Optional:** Add [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and/or [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to provide metadata for your ingress.

+    For a list of annotations available for use, see the [Nginx Ingress Controller Documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/).

 **Result:** Your ingress is added to the project.
 The ingress begins enforcing your ingress rules.